chrisbroski/rest-examples/notes.md

 ##### Any HTTP service

 HTTP is a network protocol designed with REST in mind.
 In fact, Roy Fielding, the author of Architectural Styles and the Design of Network-based Software Architectures where REST is defined, is the primary architect of HTTP.
-However, HTTP is flexible enough that the principles of REST can easily be disregarded when creating network applications using the protocol.
+HTTP has some inherent RESTful properties, some optional ones, and some that you are given the power to mess up.
+The ones we can break are what I am going to focus one.

 ##### Writing “file path” style URLs instead of query string

 Where did this even come from?
+When I first heard the term *RESTful*, it was in regard to URL-rewriting to change query string information to a file-path style.
+I had no idea what they were talking about at the time, and now, after studying RESTful characteristics, I still have no idea.
+Changing name/value parameter strings to slash/paths is less verbose and I can appreciation that, but it makes the URL no more or less RESTful.

 ## What it is

 We will be taking our knowledge of REST from the origin: Architectural Styles and the Design of Network-based Software Architectures, and not from Wikipedia or any other secondary source.
-Section 5 of Field’s dissertation expand on REST in depth, but the core concepts are simple.
+Section 5 of Field’s dissertation expands on REST in depth, but the core concepts are simple.

 Client-Server architecture, Statelessness, Caching, Layered System, and Code-On-Demand are all baked into HTTP.
-Roy used these principles when designing HTTP so If you are using HTTP you don’t have a choice but to use these, so we don’t need to talk about them.
-The important part to know when designing your own Web application architecture is the Uniform Interface property.
+Roy used these principles when designing HTTP so If you are using HTTP you don’t have a choice but to use these (or always have the option to use them).
+The important part to know when designing your own Web application architecture is the **Uniform Interface** property.

 > “REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state.”
 > -Section 5.1.5